crystallabs/crysterm/documentation/positioning.md

 ### Setters

-There is no place to store the absolute and relative position separately among widget's data (in `self.position.*`).
+There is no place in widgets' properties to store the absolute and relative position separately (in `self.position.*`).

 Setting "a" values works similarly to the "r" values.
 Blessed just subtracts the parent's value from the current widget's value to convert absolute to